ArashAkbarinia/mbb/README.md

 Instructor: [Arash Akbarinia](https://arashakbarinia.github.io/)

+**I have compiled these materials into a Jupyter Book: https://deeplearning-jupyterbook.github.io/**

 ## 1. [Setting up a deep learning environment](tutorials/environment_setup.md)

 The prerequisite to continue with the rest of the materials is to set up a deep learning